martin-ger/esp_wifi_repeater/README.md

 - save
 - reset

-If you want to enter non-ASCII or special characters on the command line you can use quoting: either use C-style quotes with backslash like this "My\ AccessPoint" or use HTTP-style hex encoding like "My%20AccessPoint".
+Again, if you want to enter non-ASCII or special characters you can use HTTP-style hex encoding (e.g. "My%20AccessPoint") or, only on the CLI, as shortcut C-style quotes with backslash (e.g. "My\ AccessPoint").
 Both methods will result in a string "My AccessPoint".
-With the hex encoding you can enter any byte value you like, except for 0 (for C-internal reasons).

 The command line understands a lot more commands: